TactileVision/CollabJam/doc/CODE.md

 ## Client (TODO)

 <!-- ### Application Information -->
-The Collabjam-Client is an Electron application and requires basic knowledge about:
+The Collabjam-Client is an Electron application and development requires basic knowledge about:

 - Typescript
 - Electron